-Lymphatic filariasis (elephantiasis) is one of the most debilitating and disfiguring of all diseases.
+Lymphatic filariasis (or LF, which many call elephantiasis) is one of the most debilitating and disfiguring of all diseases.

-One of the most prevalent of tropical diseases, it is also among the most neglected, because it afflicts poor people in both urban and rural areas.
+One of the most prevalent of tropical diseases, it has also been among the most neglected, because it afflicts poor people in both urban and rural areas.
 Rarely fatal, it causes extensive disability, gross disfigurement and untold suffering for millions: young and old; men, women and children.

 In every community where it occurs, this disease remains a strong impediment to socioeconomic development.